metabase/metabase/docs/operations-guide/environment-variables.md

 Type: string<br>
 Default: `null`

 Middleware that enforces validation of the client via the request header `X-Metabase-Apikey`.
 If the header is available, then it’s validated against `MB_API_KEY`.
-When it matches, the request continues otherwise it’s blocked with a 403 Forbidden response.
+When it matches, the request continues; otherwise it’s blocked with a 403 Forbidden response.

 #### `MB_APPLICATION_COLORS`